ono/resque-cleaner/README.markdown

 **Retry with other queue**

 You can requeue failed jobs into other queue.
-In this way, you can retry failed jobs without blocking jobs being entried by your service running in the live.
+In this way, you can retry failed jobs without blocking jobs being entered by your service running in the live.

 e.g. Retry failed jobs on :retry queue